-European Union Emissions Trading Scheme (EU ETS)
+EU Emissions Trading Scheme (EU ETS)

-European Union market based policy commencing on 1 January 2005 to tackle emissions of carbon dioxide and other greenhouse gases, to help combat climate change.
+The European Union, EU ETS, market based policy commenced on 1 January 2005 to tackle emissions of carbon dioxide and other greenhouse gases, to help combat climate change.

 Exit Capacity

 The right to offtake a quantity of gas into the NTS at an exit point, as defined in the Licence and UNC TPD Section B.